jsheroes/community-help/README.md

 # community-help

+## Motivation
+We all once have been beginners.
+Often times we spent hours searching for solutions to our various technicall problems, bugs or architecture questions.
+The more one code and the more one understand such pains.

+Sharing knowledge is one of the core values of our community.
+We consider that providing help is an opportunity to share knowledge and to learn together.
+Therefore we decided to move help requests on github in order to track more easily their status.

-Helping others is fun, ask away and the ClujJavaScripters community will help you!
+Helping others is fun, and challenging.
+Dare to ask, the ClujJavaScripters community will help you (and will enjoy doing it)!